MajedAlsehli/sentinel-ai-capstone/README.md

 ### Verified execution snapshot

 The submitted notebook was restarted and executed top-to-bottom on 26 August 2026.
-All 13 code cells completed with saved outputs and no error outputs; all 14 regression tests passed; the final submission validator passed; and the inspected LangSmith investigation trace contained 18 runs, one model-selected tool run, and zero recorded errors.
+All 13 code cells completed with saved outputs and no error outputs; all 14 core regression tests captured at execution time passed; the final submission validator passed; and the inspected LangSmith investigation trace contained 18 runs, one model-selected tool run, and zero recorded errors.
 The trace showed `specialist_investigation` as the slowest stage at 5.326 seconds, identifying the model/tool exchange as the clearest latency target.
+The current repository suite contains 19 passing tests, including pure UI helpers and a credential-free Streamlit render test.

 ## Installation